- Helen Giles

 In 2008, he published the first in his 'Chaos Walking' trilogy for young adults, The Knife of Never Letting Go.
 It is set in a dystopian world where everyone can hear everyone else's thoughts.
 This book won the 2008 Guardian Children's Fiction Prize and the Booktrust Teenage Prize, and was shortlisted for the 2009 Carnegie Medal.
 In 2009, the second book in the trilogy, The Ask and the Answer, won the Costa Children's Book Award.
 The third book, Monsters of Men, was published in 2010.

-Later books include A Monster Calls (2011), based on an idea by Siobhan Dowd, which won the Carnegie Medal in 2012 and was adapted into a film, with a screenplay by Ness, in 2016; More Than This (2013) and The Rest of Us Just Live Here (2015), both shortlisted for the Carnegie Medal; and a novel for adults, The Crane Wife (2014).
+Later books include A Monster Calls (2011), based on an idea by Siobhan Dowd, which won the Carnegie Medal in 2012 and was adapted into a film, with a screenplay by Ness, in 2016; More Than This (2013), The Rest of Us Just Live Here (2015), and Release (2018), all shortlisted for the Carnegie Medal; and a novel for adults, The Crane Wife (2014).

 Patrick Ness has taught Creative Writing at Oxford University, and written journalism and criticism for the Sunday Telegraph, the Daily Telegraph, and the Times Literary Supplement.
 He currently reviews books for The Guardian.